-Back in Super Smash Bros.
-4, Captain Falcon wasn’t anything too special — in fact, he was almost entirely outclassed by Ganondorf, whose power and tournament viability were much higher.
-This is still true in Super Smash Bros.
-Ultimate, but to a much lesser extent.
-Captain Falcon is the king of moving hitboxes, which work well against AI opponents (as they are only programmed to recognize the first few frames of moving hitboxes and will often run right into them as a result).
-If you want to read about Captain Falcon’s full metagame history, check out his wiki page right here.
+Back in Super Smash Bros. for Wii U, Captain Falcon wasn’t anything too special — in fact, he was almost entirely outclassed by Ganondorf, whose power and tournament viability were far greater.
+That’s not the case anymore, though!
+Captain Falcon is the king of close combat and moving hitboxes, which grants him a great deal of potential in a competitive setting.
+If you’d like to read more about Captain Falcon’s metagame history, check out his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

-If you’re looking to train your Captain Falcon amiibo with a Spirit team, we can help you with that!
+Looking to train your Captain Falcon amiibo with a Spirit team?
+We can help you with that!
 If you’re just starting out and haven’t trained many FPs yet, you should know that it’s best to equip yours with its full Spirit team before you start training it.
-Long story short, Spirits alter FP training data — if you want to learn more, check out our full Spirits guide.
+Long story short, Spirits alter FP training data — and if you want to learn more, you can check out our full Spirits guide.
 In the meantime, pick one of the builds below, give it to your FP while its level is low, and boom — you’re ready to roll.

-Captain Falcon is kind of an all-around fighter, so Super Armor, Great Autoheal, and Armor Knight all work well on him.
-If you choose to run Armor Knight, use Trade-Off Ability ↑ to occupy the third slot.
-If you don’t want to risk the 30% damage penalty, you can use Move Speed ↑ instead, though there will be a somewhat noticeable loss in power if you forgo Trade-Off Ability ↑.
+- Banned bonuses: Captain Falcon is sort of an all-around fighter, so Super Armor, Great Autoheal, and Armor Knight all work well with him.
+When running Armor Knight, use Move Speed ↑ or Physical Attack ↑ to occupy the third slot.

 Raid Boss Training

-Captain Falcon is a versatile FP; he is capable of performing well both in tournaments and as a Raid Boss!
-His competitive playstyle is a bit lame, thanks to its focus on Falcon Kick, but it’s made Captain Falcon a viable choice in high-stakes amiibo tournaments (which do exist, as crazy as it sounds)!
+Captain Falcon is a versatile FP — he’s capable of performing well in tournaments and as a Raid Boss!
 If you have any questions that weren’t answered here, feel free to join our Discord server and ask.
-If you want to learn how to enter one of those high-stakes amiibo tournaments, check out our Powersaves guide or mobile backup guide.
-We’d also appreciate it if you looked at our Patreon and donation box!
+If you want to learn how to enter one of those high-stakes amiibo tournaments, check out our full guide.
 Until next time — happy training!

-If you would like to read more amiibo training guides, please follow this link.
+If you would like to read more about amiibo training, please follow this link.